ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 As for the linter, you can either choose between TSLint or ESLint with a bunch of configurations.
 I opt for the default `TSLint` option as the support for TypeScript in ESLint is (at the time of writing) fairly recent.
-But ESLint is certainly a valid option as the TypeScript has announced in their [January to June 2019 roadmap](https://github.com/Microsoft/TypeScript/issues/29288) that ESLint will be their own focus.
+But ESLint is certainly a valid option as the TypeScript has announced in their [January to June 2019 roadmap](https://github.com/Microsoft/TypeScript/issues/29288){:target="_blank" rel="noopener noreferrer"} that ESLint will be their own focus.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-5-linter.png" class="image fit">